puppetlabs/puppet-docs/source/pe/3.2/install_answer_file_reference.markdown

 `q_puppetdb_plaintext_port`
 : **Integer** --- The port on which PuppetDB accepts plain-text HTTP connections (default port is 8080).

-### Miscellaneous Answers

-`q_backup_and_purge_old_configuration`
-: **Y or N** --- Whether the installer should backup the existing configuration files and then purge them, or leave them in place.
-If this is 'N' the installer will fail.
-This is only needed if Puppet Enterprise was uninstalled without the -p option.

-`q_backup_and_purge_old_database_directory`
-: **Y or N** --- Whether the installer should backup the existing database directory and then purge it, or leave it in place.
-If this is 'N' the installer will fail.
-Used when Puppet Enterprise was uninstalled without the -d option.

-`q_continue_or_reenter_master_hostname`
-: **C or R** --- Used if the installer cannot reach the puppet master.
-If C the installer will continue, if R the installer will ask for a new puppet master server name.

-`q_database_transfer`
-: **Y or N** --- Used when upgrading from PE 2.x to PE 3.x.
-Controls whether or not the existing MySQL dataabse should be converted to the newer PostgreSQL database.

-`q_puppet_agent_first_run`
-: **Y or N** --- Controls whether or not the Puppet Agent should run after being installed.

-`q_puppetca_install`
-: **Y or N** --- Controls whether or not the CA will be installed on a Master role install.

-`q_upgrade_installation`
-: This option is no longer used, upgrades will be detected automatically.

 `q_upgrade_with_low_disk_space`
 : **Y or N** --- Used when upgrading and the amount of disk space available appears to be too low for the database to be converted.
 This can be a false alarm at times if the dataabse has not been vacuumed.
 If N the install will fail.